Sojourner Truth

 Sojourner Truth (/soʊˈdʒɜːrnər, ˈsoʊdʒɜːrnər/; born Isabella Bomefree; c.
 1797 – November 26, 1883) was an American abolitionist and activist for African-American civil rights, women's rights, and alcohol temperance.
 Truth was born into slavery in Swartekill, New York, but escaped with her infant daughter to freedom in 1826.
-After going to court to recover her son in 1828, she became the first black woman to win such a case against a white man.
+After going to court to recover her son in 1828, she became the first Black woman to win such a case against a white man.

-She gave herself the name Sojourner Truth in 1843 after she became convinced that God had called her to leave the city and go into the countryside "testifying to the hope that was in her."
+Bomefree gave herself the name Sojourner Truth in 1843 after she became convinced that God had called her to leave the city and go into the countryside "testifying to the hope that was in her."
 Her best-known speech was delivered extemporaneously, in 1851, at the Ohio Women's Convention in Akron, Ohio.
 The speech became widely known during the Civil War by the title "Ain't I a Woman?", a variation of the original speech that was published in 1863 as being spoken in a stereotypical Black dialect, then more commonly spoken in the South.
 Sojourner Truth, however, grew up speaking Dutch as her first language.